codebrain001/pycon-2024/README.md

 streamlit run src/req_engineering_project/app.py
 ```

-For this project, we will be utilizing a simulated meeting, [Preview here](Meeting_notes_001.pdf).
+For this project, we will be utilizing a simulated meeting, [preview here](Meeting-notes-001.pdf).
 Feel free to create a simulated meeting for a different use case to test the application.

 **The Application Home UI is seen below**